Battle of Carillon: Assault

-Battle

 While Abercrombie had expected the battle to begin at 1 pm, by 12:30 elements of the New York regiments on the left began engaging the French defenders.
 The sounds of battle led Haviland to believe that the French line might have been penetrated, so he ordered his men forward, even though not all of the regulars were in place, and Abercrombie had not given an order to advance.
 The result, rather than an orderly, coordinated advance on the French position, was a piecemeal entry of the regulars into the battle.
 As companies of the regulars came forward, they arranged themselves into lines as instructed, and then began to advance.
 The right column, with a shorter distance to travel, attacked first, followed by the center, and then the left.
 The 42nd had initially been held in reserve, but after insisting on being allowed to participate, they joined the action.

 The French position was such that they were able to lay down withering fire on the British forces as they advanced, and the abatis (a word that shares derivation with abattoir, or slaughterhouse) rapidly became a killing field.
 By about 2 pm, it was clear that the first wave of attack had failed.
 Montcalm was active on the battlefield, having removed his coat, and was moving among his men, giving encouragement and making sure all of their needs were being met.
 Abercrombie, who was reported by early historians like Francis Parkman and Thomas Mante to be at the sawmill (and thus well away from the action), was reported by his aide, James Abercrombie, to be near the rear of the lines by the La Chute River during much of the battle, and to have approached the front of the French lines at one point early in the battle.
 It is uncertain why, after the first wave of attack failed, Abercrombie persisted in ordering further attacks.
 Writing in his own defense, he later claimed that he was relying on Clerk's assessment that the works could be easily taken; this was clearly refuted by the failure of the first charge.